 SOTI Connect Installation/ Upgrade Issues

-The system encounters a "Cannot start service" error during SOTI Connect installation and the SOTI Connect service is not started.
+The system encounters a "Cannot start service" error during SOTI Connect installation, and the SOTI Connect service does not start.

 1. Stop any running antivirus programs.